scylladb/scylla-cluster-tests/README.rst

 With all that information going, the main log is hard to read, but at least you now have an outline of what is going on.
-We store the scylla logs on per node files, you can find them all in the test log directory (the avocado HTML report will help you locate and visualize all those files, just click on the test name link and you'll see the dir structure.
+We store the scylla logs on per node files, you can find them all in the test log directory

 SCT utilities
 =============